code42/code42_api_ruby/README.md

-# Crashplan
+# Code42

-A Ruby interface to the Crashplan API
+A Ruby interface to the Code42 API

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'crashplan'
+    gem 'code42'

 And then execute: